Oleg Gordievsky: Death

 Gordievsky died at his home in Godalming, Surrey, on 4 March 2025, at the age of 86.

 In popular media

 In 2018, Ben Macintyre published a biography of Gordievsky, The Spy and the Traitor: The Greatest Espionage Story of the Cold War.
 The 2019 edition of the book included an Afterword of post-publication reactions from officers of MI6, the KGB, and the CIA who had been involved in the events surrounding Gordievsky.

 In March 2020, Gordievsky's story was told in an episode of Spy Wars With Damian Lewis, on the Smithsonian Channel in the US, streaming on various cable services.
 The episode, "The Man Who Saved The World", recounted the "years-long effort by Gordievsky to pass Soviet intelligence to the British, all but preventing a nuclear Armageddon between the Soviet Union and the West".

-In 2023, the third episode of the Netflix docu-series Spy Ops titled, "Operation Pimlico", related the story of Gordievsky's extraction from Moscow by MI6 after he suspected that his cover may have been blown.

-In May 2024, the BBC aired a four-part spy documentary series called Secrets & Spies: A Nuclear Game, which examined Gordievsky's vital work for British Intelligence: stopping Operation Able Archer, helping NATO to build peaceful relationships with Mikhail Gorbachev; and retold the story of his dramatic escape from the Russia/Finland border.

-In September 2025, The Rest is Classifised podcast released six episodes detailing Gordievsky's work for MI6 and his eventual defection from the Soviet Union.
+In September 2025, The Rest is Classified podcast released six episodes detailing Gordievsky's work for MI6 and his eventual defection from the Soviet Union.